raspberrypilearning/music-maker/en/step_4.md

 ```
 --- /task ---

-You can customise your project to play any sound you want when the **pick** touches an instrument, object or character on the Stage.
+You can customise your project to play any sound you want when the **pick** touches an instrument, object, or character on the Stage.

 --- task ---